urbanityllc/axthe/readme.md

 - http://github.com/axthe/axthe/discussions

 ### Prerequisite
-Prerequisite knowledge ahed of AXthe is this book (or a similar book) - 'HTML and CSS: Design and Build Websites by Jon Duckett'
+Prerequisite knowledge ahed of AXthe is this book (or a similar book) - 'HTML and CSS: Design and Build web sites by Jon Duckett'

 # Overview

-AXthe offer more than one development style, and allows you to combine them:
+AXthe tech stack (and 'best' pratices for high productivity web app) offer more than one development style, and allows you to combine them:
-- A classic full stack development(based on JAMstack), with Snowpack build and Micro frontends(similar to microservices), that is compatible with Cordova cross platform development for Mobile(iOS and Android) from a single code base.
+1. A classic full stack development(based on JAMstack), with Snowpack build and Micro frontends(similar to microservices), that is compatible with Cordova cross platform development for Mobile(iOS and Android) from a single code base.
+Not great at SEO.
-- An application server, based on Express to server API's from above; or to host SSR with a 'pre-route'. (inspired by Express.js generator, first thing we set up so all have an API to call)
+2. An application server, based on Express to server API's from above; or to host SSR with a 'pre-route'. (inspired by Express.js generator, first thing we set up so all have an API to call).
+Great at SEO.
+3. 11ty, modern and static, with templeting(eg Pug).
+You can create some hybrid mix combo of all 3, 11ty that can host the above #1 classic - and call APIs.
+Great at SEO.

 AXthe curates a minimum viable tech stack that includes Express, Supabase, SnowPack, Ficus, CaddyServer, Ably, Pug, Bootstrap, Cordova.